GSS-Cogs/csvw-example/index.md

   }
 ```

-You'll notice there's a datatype field, this is a simple mechanism for providing basic data validation.
+You'll notice this snippet includes a datatype field, this is a simple mechanism for providing basic data validation.

-In the example above pattern matching (i.e `"^(M|F)$"`) is done using regular expressions (more information on these can be found at https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb) where as the other column is simply stated as containing the type `string`.
+This includes pattern matching (i.e `"^(M|F)$"`) using regular expressions (more information on these can be found at https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb) and a simple statment of the "age" columna as type `string`.

-Both can be used to validate the provided contents of the columns in question (for more information see the included supplementary section on csvw tooling).
+Both can be used to validate the provided contents of the columns in question (for more information on how you can implement said validation, please see the included supplementary section on csvw tooling).

 -----